colugo/cautious-turtle/README.md

-**Level 3 - Best pratice** : Teams operating at this level are on the cutting-edge of delivery practices, which are tried-and-tested to deliver better quality, robust, faster, and more meaningful products to the users.</br>
+**Level 3 - Best practice** : Teams operating at this level are on the cutting-edge of delivery practices, which are tried-and-tested to deliver better quality, robust, faster, and more meaningful products to the users.</br>
 Team members are excited and motivated to be working on cool stuff that really helps them deliver working code quickly.

 -